The definability of the extender sequence $\mathbb{E}$ from $\mathbb{E}{\upharpoonright}\aleph_1$ in $L[\mathbb{E}]$: Introduction

-In \S\ref{sec:fs} we also describe a simplification to Mitchell-Steel fine structure, making do without the parameters $u_n$.
-This simplification was observed by the author in 2012/13, while visiting John Steel at UC Berkeley.
-One could just use the standard fine structure, but it simplifies certain definitions, and we will officially make use of it here and in the future.
+In \S\ref{sec:fs} we also describe a simplification to Mitchell-Steel fine structure of \cite{fsit}, making do without the parameters $u_n$.
+One could just use the standard fine structure, but the simplification removes some complications, and we will officially make use of it throughout the paper.

-\subsection{Conventions and Notation}
+\subsection{Conventions and notation}